gnss-sdr/geniuss-place/_sp-blocks/10-observables.md

 In order to generate useable phase measurements, the receiver phase observations must maintain a contant integer number of cycles offset from the true carrier phase.
 That is, if the range increases by one cycle (_i.e._, one wavelength), the integer component of the NCO, denoted as $$ L^{(i)} (t_{r}) $$, also increments by one cycle.

 ### Phase-range measurement

-This phase measurement is sometimes given in meters, and it is then referred to as the **phase-range measurement**, defined as the carrier‐phase multiplied by the carrier wavelength $$ \lambda_i $$.
+Phase measurements are sometimes given in meters.
+This is referred to as **phase-range measurement**, and it is defined as the carrier phase multiplied by the carrier wavelength $$ \lambda_i $$.
 It can be expressed as:

 $$ \begin{array}{ccl} \Phi_{r,i}^{(s)} & = & \lambda_i \phi_{r,i}^{(s)} \\
 {} & = &c(t_r-t^{(s)}) + c (dt_r(t_r) - dT^s(t^{(s)}))+ \lambda_i(\phi_{r,0,i} - \phi_{0,i}^{(s)} + N_{r,i}^{(s)}) + \lambda_i \epsilon_{\phi}  \end{array}$$